lourivalmoreira/GameLeitu7/README.md

-# Juego demostracion de las capacidades del acelerometro - Modulo 4 - Prova Pratica - Lourival Moreira
+# Jogo demostracao das capacidades do acelerometro - Prototipo do Jogo do Leiturito - Lourival Moreira

 ## Usage